ivanizag/z80-mbc2-emu/README.md

 ## TODO

-- Support interrupt driven serial transmission to support the Basic image
 - Change the way to exit to host to allow control-c to be used on the emulation.
 - User led, button and GPIO are not connected to anything
-- Adapt to the latest firmware version
+- Save the printer output to a file
+- Tick based interrupts